 This simplistic approach may seem like the fair thing to do because you all had a part in creating the company, but it also has its negatives.
 For example, the equal split allows each founder to have equal control over the business, but what if one owner does less than the others, should he still own the same amount as everyone else?
 Issues like this arise all the time, and because of this there are so many articles and reports that dissuade investors from doing an equal equity split just for the sake of doing an equity split.

-But all is not bad with an equal equity split, since they allow the risk of the business to be equally split between all party members, and it ensures that everyone’s voice be heard when making decisions.
+But all is not bad with an equal equity split, since they allow the risk of the business to be equally split among all party members, and it ensures that everyone’s voice be heard when making decisions.

 Varying Equity Amounts